 In December 2019, an outbreak of COVID-19 was reported in Wuhan, China.
 On March 11, 2020, the World Health Organization declared COVID-19 a global pandemic.
-This highly contagious disease has spread to over 180 countries in the world and throughout both Israel and the United States, creating a serious impact on our customers, workforces, and suppliers, disrupting economies and financial markets, and potentially leading to a world-wide economic downturn.
+This highly contagious disease has spread to over 180 countries in the world and throughout both Israel and the United States, seriously impacting our workforce, customers and suppliers, disrupting economics and financial markets, and potentially leading to a world-wide economic downturn.
 It has caused a disruption of the normal operations of many businesses, including the temporary closure or scale-back of business operations and the imposition of either quarantine or remote work or meeting requirements for employees, either by government order or on a voluntary basis.
 The pandemic may adversely affect our customers' ability to perform their missions and is in many cases disrupting their operations.
 It may also impact the ability of our subcontractors, partners, and suppliers to operate and fulfill their contractual obligations, and result in an increase in their costs and cause delays in performance.
 These supply chain effects, and the direct effect of the virus and the disruption on our operations, may negatively impact both our ability to meet customer demand and our revenue and profit margins.
-Both Israel and the United States have imposed quarantines and restrictions on travel and mass gatherings and curtailed and limited non-essential works in an attempt to slow the spread of the virus.
+The COVID-19 pandemic is continuously evolving, and to date has led to both Israel and the United States imposing quarantines and restrictions on travel and mass gatherings and curtailed and limited non-essential work in an attempt to slow the spread of the virus.
 Some of our employees are quarantined and in some cases, are working remotely and using various technologies to perform their functions.
 We may encounter delays or changes in customer demand, particularly if government funding priorities change.
 Additionally, the disruption and volatility in the global and domestic capital markets may increase the cost of capital and limit our ability to access capital.
-While the ultimate impact of the spread of COVID-19 is highly uncertain and subject to change, if protective or preventative measures expand, we may experi
+The COVID-19 pandemic has adversely impacted our operations in various ways and during the first qua